verbal-autopsy-software/DHIS2_VA_program/README.md

 # dhis2_va_draft

-**DHIS2 metadata repository** of the Verbal Autopsy module including a guide to install DHIS2 metadata in production environments (or on a demo server), a Development Manual and and a Technical Implementation Manual for interfacing with the module in the `docs` folder.
+**DHIS2 metadata repository** of the Verbal Autopsy program including a guide to install DHIS2 metadata in production environments (or on a demo server), a Development Manual and and a Technical Implementation Manual for interfacing with the program in the `docs` folder.

-In the context of this repository, a _module_ is a term used to describe a set of Metadata objects (like programs, data elements, ...), scripts to maintain/install the module and all its documentation.
+In the context of this repository, a _program_ is a term used to describe a set of Metadata objects (like programs, data elements, ...), scripts to maintain/install the program and all its documentation.

 ## Getting started

 The folder `docs` contains the following guides:

-- `Installation.md` provides a step-by-step guide to install the module on an existing DHIS2 instance
+- `Installation.md` provides a step-by-step guide to install the program on an existing DHIS2 instance
 - `Technical-Implementation.md` specifies interfacing with third party systems via DHIS2's Web API
-- `Dev-Setup.md` describes how to set up a development environment for a) interfacing with the module via third party systems and b) for further development of this module
+- `Dev-Setup.md` describes how to set up a development environment for a) interfacing with the program via third party systems and b) for further development of this program
 - `Demo-Setup.md` describes how to populate a prepared server with dummy VA events

 Currently supported DHIS2 versions: